carnach/unicookbook-userguide/docs/user-guide.md

 - All screens support back navigation

 ---
+## Sharing & Exporting

 ### Share Link

+**Create a link**
-1. Open a recipe in detail view
+1. Sign in, open a recipe in detail view
-2. Click the Share button (🔗)
+2. Click the Share button (🔗) to copy a signed URL with `recipe` and `token` parameters
-3. A shareable URL is copied to your clipboard
-4. Share the link with others

-**Note:** Recipients must have access to the app to view the recipe.
+3. Personal recipes can only be shared by their owner; shared recipes can be shared by any signed-in user

+**What recipients see**
+- No sign-in required; the link opens a recipe-only view tied to that token
+- Navigation to other recipes, adding, or editing is blocked in the share view
+- Recipients can copy, print, or download the recipe
+- Links expire after 30 days—if expired, ask the sharer to generate a fresh link

 ### Copy to Clipboard